Dhiego Lima

 Dhiego Lima (born 31 January 1989) is a Brazilian retired mixed martial artist who competed in the welterweight division of the UFC.

 Mixed martial arts career

 Lima was born and spent his early childhood in the Brazilian city of Goiânia and began training in mixed martial arts as a teenager.
-He moved to the United States with his brother, settling in Atlanta, Georgia.
+He moved to the United States with his Douglas Lima, settling in Atlanta, Georgia.
 Lima made his professional debut in 2010 competing for regional promotions across North America, including a five fight stint with Maximum Fighting Championship.
 He compiled a record of 9 - 1, before auditioning for The Ultimate Fighter.

 The Ultimate Fighter

 In December 2013, it was announced that Lima would a cast member on The Ultimate Fighter 19, representing Team Edgar at middleweight.
 Over the course of the show, Lima first defeated Tim Williams in the quarterfinals via submission (rear-naked choke).
 In the semifinals, Lima went on to defeat Roger Zapata via submission (armbar) to reach the finals.